Typical API Usage Scenarios

 - How to Download Attachments from Documents

-- How to Get Custom Fields from Items
+- How to Get Custom Fields for Documents and Items

 - Get Documents With a Certain Status